 Rule 5:29.
-Requirements for Reply Brief.
+Requirements for Reply Brief and Reply Brief in Support of Cross-Error.

-The reply brief, if any, must comply with the requirements of Rules 5:6 and 5:26 and must contain only argument in reply to contentions made in the brief of appellee.
-No reply brief is necessary if the contentions have been adequately answered in the opening brief of appellant.
+- (a) The reply brief, if any, must comply with the requirements of Rules 5:6 and 5:26 and must contain only argument in reply to contentions made in the brief of appellee.
+No reply brief is necessary if the contentions have been adequately answered in the opening brief of appellant. - (b) The reply brief in support of cross-error, if any, must comply with the requirements of Rules 5:6 and 5:26 and must contain only argument in reply to contentions made in the reply brief of appellant that relate to cross-error.
+No reply brief in support of cross-error is necessary if the contentions have been adequately answered in the brief of appellee.
+No reply brief in support of cross-error is permitted if the appellant has not filed a reply brief.